 I think we all entered JURASSIC PARK the movie as jubilantly as the characters entered Jurassic Park the park: “We’re going to see dinosaurs!
 We’re going to see dinosaurs!”
 The wonder and awe lasts exactly one and a half acts.
 For both of us.
 Then the Running and Screaming starts.

 Though Crichton’s book was an indictment against “tampering in God’s domain,” weaving paleontology, anthropology, evolution, chaos and genetics into a plausible tale of scientific arrogance, the movie is unrepentantly all about the DINOSAURS.
-And the fun in seeing them alive and kicking.
+And how – as Ian Malcolm portends – “Life will find a way” against any attempts to control or contain it.

 At this point, the film-makers had won.
 We were their bitches.
 There could be no more stop-motion or Harryhausen after seeing the grandeur and “real-ness” of Spielberg’s saurians.
-Working with the most revolutionary special effects (Industrial Light & Magic and Stan Winston’s studio), Spielberg showed us Something Very Old as Something Very New.
+Working with the most revolutionary special effects (Industrial Light & Magic and the legendary Stan Winston Studio), Spielberg shows us Something Very Old as Something Very New.

 And it was a Roarer.
 But the film (and the franchise) would never again be so wondrous.